-Summary of the safety profile
+Summary of the safety profile in adults

-The safety of belimumab in patients with SLE has been evaluated in 3 pre-registration, placebo-controlled intravenous studies, 1 placebo-controlled subcutaneous study, and one post-marketing, placebo-controlled intravenous study.
+The safety of belimumab in patients with SLE has been evaluated in three pre-registration placebo-controlled intravenous studies, and one subsequent regional placebo-controlled intravenous study, one placebo-controlled subcutaneous study, and two post-marketing placebo-controlled intravenous studies; the safety in patients with active lupus nephritis has been evaluated in one placebo-controlled intravenous study.

-The data presented in the table below reflect exposure to Benlysta administered (10 mg/kg intravenously over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks) in 674 patients with SLE, including 472 exposed for at least 52 weeks, and 556 patients exposed to 200 mg Benlysta subcutaneously once weekly for up to 52 weeks.
-The safety data presented include data beyond Week 52 in some patients.
+The data presented in the table below reflect exposure in 674 patients from the three pre-registration clinical studies and 470 patients in the subsequent placebo-controlled study with SLE administered Benlysta intravenously (10 mg/kg over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks), and 556 patients with SLE exposed to Benlysta subcutaneously (200 mg once weekly up to 52 weeks).
+The safety data presented include data beyond Week 52 in some patients with SLE.
+The data reflect additional exposure in 224 patients with active lupus nephritis who received Benlysta intravenously (10 mg/kg for up to 104 weeks).
 Data from post-marketing reports are also included.